-Reflux disease is typically associated with an excessive reflux of stomach contents – comprising of ingested food and drink, acid, bile and pepsin – into the lower oesophagus, leading to symptoms such as heartburn and indigestion.
+Reflux disease is associated with an excessive reflux of stomach contents – comprising of ingested food and drink, acid, bile and pepsin – into the lower oesophagus, leading to symptoms such as heartburn and indigestion.

 However, reflux can reach much further, extending beyond the upper oesophagus into the pharynx, larynx, airways and middle ear, even causing damage to these areas.
 This is referred to as laryngopharyngeal reflux (LPR), extra-oesophageal reflux (EER), silent reflux, or airways reflux and is characterised by symptoms, such as hoarseness, sore throat, voice disorders, chronic cough and asthma.